 • Working capital and debt ratios normalised

-Module 3 is the intelligence layer.
+Module 03 is the intelligence layer.
 It does not describe what has happened.
-It reads the signals that pre-empt what will happen – fundraising velocity, pre-IPO financial trajectory, policy subsidy dependency, capacity vs demand gaps, M&A signal indicators.
+It reads the signals that pre-empt what will happen – fundraising velocity, pre-IPO financial trajectory, policy and subsidy dependency, capacity against demand gaps, mergers and acquisitions signal indicators.
 For each company in the universe, a one-page strategic profile is generated from the underlying data.

 • Company profile one-pager per company